Conservation News

 Join host Nate Swick every Thursday for news and happenings, recent rarities, guests from around the birding world, and features of interest to every birder.

-Sign Up for Birding with a Purpose Surveys
+Sign Up for "Birding with a Purpose" Landowner Surveys

 Much of Texas has little data about the bird species present because 95% of the state is private land.
-Birding with a Purpose is a Bexar Audubon program to provide structured, repeatable bird surveys to large acreage private landowners to raise awareness, initiate dialog about the potential of their land to contribute to the betterment of birds, and discuss how to manage their land for bird habitat.
+Birding with a Purpose is a Bexar Audubon program to provide structured, repeatable bird surveys to large acreage private landowners to raise awareness, to initiate dialog about the potential of their land to contribute to the betterment of birds, and to discuss how to manage their land for bird habitat.

 Creech Prairie Bird Survey

-Friday, November 10 | 8:00 to 10:00 AM
+Friday, December 6, 2024 | 8:00 to 10:00 AM

 Solar Panel Recycling